Nonnas: Plot

-Joe later goes to apologize and learns that Bruno had covered his own costs by selling his prized car that he inherited from his father.
-Touched by his friend's gesture, Joe and Bruno reconcile.
-Olivia, a lawyer, tracks down the inspector, learns he has a history of unethical practices, and compels him to conduct another inspection immediately.
+Joe later goes to apologize and learns that Bruno had covered his own costs by selling his prized car.
+Joe and Bruno reconcile.
+Olivia, a lawyer, tracks down the inspector, learns that he has a history of unethical practices, and compels him to conduct another inspection immediately.
 The restaurant passes, and they prepare to open.

-On opening night, a major thunderstorm hits the area and nobody shows up to the restaurant besides Bruno and Stella.
-Antonella later finds out one of the main vendors at the market has been speaking out against the restaurant, contributing to its poor business.
+On opening night, a major thunderstorm hits the area, and nobody shows up to the restaurant besides Bruno and Stella.
+Antonella finds out that one of the main vendors at the market has been speaking out against the restaurant, contributing to its poor business.
 Joe attempts to stir up business by inviting food critic Edward Durant to review the restaurant, but he declines because he only covers fancy Manhattan restaurants.

-After weeks of no business, Joe reluctantly decides he must close the restaurant.
-As a last hurrah, he hosts a dinner party for friends, co-workers, and the like; the restaurant impresses all of the guests.
-He finally decides to open an envelope left to him by his mother that he had been avoiding since her passing and finds inside the recipes for all of her and his nonna’s dishes, including the elusive Sunday gravy.
+After weeks of no business, Joe reluctantly decides to close the restaurant.
+As a last hurrah, he hosts a dinner party for friends, co-workers, and the like.
+He decides to open an envelope left to him by his mother that he had been avoiding since her death and finds inside the recipes for all of her and his nonna's dishes, including the elusive Sunday gravy.
 Joe goes back to his old life, but a few days later Bruno visits him with a newspaper article about the restaurant where one attendee of the final dinner party was a critic sent incognito by Durant.
 The critic writes a glowing review, which leads to a surge in business.
-The restaurant ends up being a success, allowing Joe to buy back Bruno’s car.
+The restaurant becomes a success, allowing Joe to buy back Bruno's car.
 Olivia and Joe start a relationship.

-During the credits, scenes from the real-life Enoteca Maria are shown, noting that the restaurant has been open for 15 years and is now staffed by nonnas from all over the world.
+During the credits, scenes from the real-life Enoteca Maria are shown, noting that the restaurant has been open for 15 years and is staffed by nonnas from all over the world.

-Cast

-The real-life Joe Scaravella has an uncredited cameo appearance as a guest at Enoteca Maria.